Measuring the return from pharmaceutical innovation 2014

 The fifth annual study of the pharmaceutical industry’s performance in generating a return from its significant investment in R&D. The report allows industry leaders to understand the drivers of successful R&D strategies that are tangible and, most importantly, actionable.

-Measuring the return from pharmaceutical innovation 2014, produced by the Deloitte UK Centre for Health Solutions, in collaboration with GlobalData, analyses the R&D returns of the 12 largest life sciences companies by R&D spend.
+Measuring the return from pharmaceutical innovation 2014, produced by the Deloitte UK Center for Health Solutions, in collaboration with GlobalData, analyzes the R&D returns of the 12 largest life sciences companies by R&D spend.

 - 143 products launched globally since 2010 for the benefit of patients, with projected lifetime revenues of $995 billion.

 - 236 assets with forecast lifetime revenues of $1,171 billion progressed to late stage development, since 2010.

 - Rate of return has increased for the first time since 2010, to 5.5%.